shivannis/xandr-docs-public/xandr-docs/articles/invest/netflix-deal-defined-buying-line-items.md

 ---
-title: Microsoft Invest - Netflix Deal Defined Buying Line Items
+title: Netflix Deal Defined Buying Line Items
 description: This article explains about the Netflix PMP deals which are seller-defined.
 It means the seller defines the targeting parameters the buyer is allowed to configure.
 ---

-# Microsoft Invest - Netflix deal defined buying line items
+# Netflix deal defined buying line items

 > [!NOTE]
 > This feature is currently in Alpha.
 It is still under development and is subject to change without notice.
 To enable this feature, contact your Xandr Account Representative.